Skip to main content

 PHILOSOPHY AND GOALS OF EDUCATION IN NIGERIA

 1. A nation’s policy on education is government’s way of realizing that part of the national goals which can achieve, using education as a tool.
 No policy on education, however, can be formulated without first identifying the overall philosophy and goals of the nation.
 2. The overall philosophy of Nigeria is to: (a) live in unity and harmony as one indivisible, indissoluble, democratic and sovereign nation founded on the principal of freedom, equally and justice; Promote inter-African solidarity and world peace through understanding.
 3 The five main national goals of Nigeria, which have been endorsed as the necessary foundation for the National Policy on education, are the building of;- (a) a free and, democratic society; (b) a just egalitarian society; (c) a united, strong and self-reliant nations; (d) a great and dynamic economy; (e) a land full of bright opportunities for all citizens.
-4. In Nigeria’s philosophy of Education, we believe that:- education is an instrument for natio
+4. In Nigeria’s philosophy of Education, we believe that:- education is an instrument for natio...

-What you need to know about "#BORNPINKinMETLIFESTADIUM_Day1" and why is it trending on twitter today?
+What do you know about "Rihanna" and why she is trending on twitter today?